Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide

-determining a ratio of $2/3$ of the shorter and longer paths between the emitters.
-We repeat the analysis performed in the first case, searching for resonant eigenstates in the same range \ref{eq:range} of the emitter excitation energy.
-The upper panel of Fig.~\ref{fig:energies_16pi} reports the energies of the highest-$P_e$ eigenstates in the symmetric (blue curves) and antisymmetric (red curves) sector.
-In addition to the double resonance at $E_2=\tilde{E}_3 = 1.0078$, the eigenvalue curves cross two resonances in the symmetric sector, namely at $E_3=1.0174$ and $\tilde{E}_5=1.0215$, while an antisymmetric resonance is encountered at $\tilde{E}_4 = 1.0138$.
-The lower panel of Fig.~\ref{fig:energies_16pi} offers a magnified view of a neighborhood of the degeneracy point $\bar{\varepsilon}$, along with the two eigenvalues closest to the quasi-degenerate resonant doublet.
-The doublet is still locally described by an effective Hamiltonian in the form
+giving a value of $2/3$ for the ratio of the shorter path to the longer path between the emitters.
+We repeat the analysis performed in the first case, locating the resonant eigenstates in the same range (\ref{eq:range}) of the emitter excitation energy.
+The~left panel of Figure~\ref{fig:energies_16pi} reports the energies of the highest-$P_e$ eigenstates in the symmetric (blue curves) and antisymmetric (red curves) sector.
+In~addition to the double resonance at $E_2=\tilde{E}_3 = 1.0078$, the~eigenvalue curves cross two resonances in the symmetric sector, namely at $E_3=1.0174$ and $\tilde{E}_5=1.0215$, while an antisymmetric resonance is encountered at $\tilde{E}_4 = 1.0138$.
+The~right panel of Figure~\ref{fig:energies_16pi} offers a magnified view of a neighborhood of the degeneracy point $\bar{\varepsilon}$, along with the two eigenvalues closest to the quasi-degenerate resonant doublet.
+The~doublet is still locally described by an effective Hamiltonian in the form

-but compared to the case of $d=8\pi$, reported in Fig.~\ref{fig:energies_8pi}, it is evident that the coefficient $c_d$ is significantly lower.
-This is due to the fact that, as the $d/(L-d)$ ratio gets closer to one, the two complementary eigenstates become increasingly similar to each other in their structure.
+but compared to the case of $d=8\pi$, reported in Figure~\ref{fig:energies_8pi}, it is evident that the coefficient $c_d$ is significantly smaller.
+This is due to the fact that, as~the $d/(L-d)$ ratio gets closer to one, the~two complementary eigenstates become increasingly similar to each other in their~structure.

-The photon amplitudes of the two states in the resonant doublet with $\nu$ and $\nu'=3$ are represented in Fig.~\ref{fig:amplitudes_16pi}(a)-(b).
-Panels (c)-(e)-(g) show the other resonant states found for $\varepsilon$ in the range \eqref{eq:range}: none of them belongs to a quasi-degenerate resonant doublet, as one can observe from panels (d)-(f)-(h), reporting the photon amplitudes of the eigenstates with the closest energy.
+The photon amplitudes of the two states in the resonant doublet with $\nu=2$ and $\nu'=3$ are represented in Figure~\ref{fig:amplitudes_16pi}a,b.
+Figure~\ref{fig:amplitudes_16pi}c,e,g show the other resonant states found for $\varepsilon$ in the range \eqref{eq:range}: none of them belongs to a quasi-degenerate resonant doublet, as~one can observe from Figure~\ref{fig:amplitudes_16pi}d,f,h, showing the photon amplitudes of the eigenstates with the closest~energy.

 More generally, when the ratio